BlueMona/desktop-release-builder/README.md

    Replace v0.0.0 with the actual tag for the version.
-   If the tag is not given, releases tag with the greatest version (according to semver)
+   If the tag is not given, fetches the greatest version (according to semver).

    (Assuming `~/Shared` is a shared folder between Mac and Windows)